kent-rasmussen/azt/USAGE.md

 If you open A→Z+T without a saved syllable profile analysis file, it will first open your database (once it knows where it is) and go through the entries there, and sort them by syllable profile and part of speech (CVC v CVCV for each of Nouns and Verbs, for example).
 This can take a couple minutes.
 If you have a terminal open, you should see its progress.

 ### Configuration File
-If you open A→Z+T without a saved configuration file, you will be greeted with a number of windows asking what you want to check, and how.
-Some assumptions the program makes for you (based on your LIFT file), others (at least for now) it asks you for.
+If you open A→Z+T without a saved configuration file, the program makes assumptions for you (based on your LIFT file), so you can get started right away, if you want to, e.g.:
+- the largest syllable profile group, and it's ps
+- vowels first, before doing consonants or tone
+- the segment with the largest representation in the database is chosen first.
+If you don't like those assumptions, you can change any of these settings in the menus.
+Those settings are saved to a configuration file each time you run a check, so your preferences will be there for your next run.
+If you change a setting that leaves another setting invalid (e.g., `V1=g`, or `C1=C2=a`), the invalid setting is removed and replaced with an assumption as above, until you change it.

 ### The Main Window
 On the upper left of the main window, each of these settings are indicated: